Before every exam, a handful of people come out of the woodwork and shamelessly ask about subject predictions for the bar exam.

 And then you look at the predictions anyway.

-BTW, I’m calling out California mostly because it’s almost entirely California bar takers who do this shit and because Californians think the world revolves around them.
+BTW, I’m calling out California mostly because it’s almost entirely California bar takers who do this shit and (as a resident myself) Californians think the world revolves around them.

 Did you expect me to tell you, “Aww poor baby, don’t worry.
 It’s normal and happens to the best of us 🥺”?

 You SHOULD worry if you’re secretly tempted about relying on predictions… because this kind of thinking is entirely predictable and avoidable.
 Sweating about predictions is not a good place to be in and requires intervention.

 Also, remember when subjects actually leaked for the CA exam in 2019 and people got mad over it?
 Maybe you’re too young to remember.
 Good times.

 Make up your minds!
 Do you want to know the subjects ahead of time or not?
 Jesus